Last modified on November 11, 2008

 • Get into single file, as far to the left as practical, whenever there is any traffic and on curves and hills.

-• Wear reflective clothing at dawn or dusk and in the dark or fog.
+• Wear reflective clothing and a reflective vest at dawn or dusk and in the dark or fog.
+Blinking red lights help too.

 • Be especially careful in adverse weather like rain or snow.